himayla/rushhour/README.md

 <img src="https://toyzoona.net/2955-medium_default/rush-hour-logic-game.jpg" alt="rush_hour_game" height="250"></img>

 Rush Hour is a sliding puzzle with as goal for the red car to drive to the exit.
 The route to the exit is however blocked by multiple cars and trucks.
-These obstacles have to be moved to free the way.
+These obstacles have to be slided in such a way to free the exit for the red car.
 Our team Unjam my Jam explored different algorithms and heuristics to find out how a computer can solve this puzzle as quickly as possible.